 These lemon biscotti are Italian cookies filled with almonds and bright lemon flavor.
 They are baked twice for the perfect crunchy texture.
 Tart lemon glaze makes the perfect finishing touch!

-I love biscotti for a morning or afternoon treat or something to munch on after dinner.
+I love biscotti for a morning or afternoon treat or light dessert.
 This recipe was inspired by my pumpkin biscotti recipe.
-Lemon brings a brighter flavor that is perfect anytime of the year!
+Lemon brings a bright flavor that is perfect anytime of the year!

-If you are looking for more lemon cookie recipes, try my lemon shortbread cookies, lemon sour cream cookies and lemon blueberry cookies.
+If you are looking for more lemon cookie recipes, try my lemon crinkle cookies, lemon sour cream cookies and lemon blueberry cookies.

 Jump to: